Aaronhuang-778/AaronHuang-778.github.io/_pages/about.md

 - *2024.05*: &nbsp;Release *SliM-LLM*, a plug-and-play group-wise mixed-precision quantizaion framework for 2-bit LLMs.
 Please check our [paper](https://arxiv.org/abs/2405.14917), [code](https://github.com/Aaronhuang-778/SliM-LLM) and [huggingface](https://huggingface.co/AaronHuangWei)!
 - *2024.04*: &nbsp;Release *An Empirical Study of LLaMA3 Quantization: From LLMs to MLLMs*, an emperical study on the performance of low-bit quantized LLM/MLLM based on LLaMA-3.
 Please check our [paper](https://arxiv.org/abs/2404.14047), [code](https://github.com/Macaronlin/LLaMA3-Quantization) and [huggingface](https://huggingface.co/LLMQ)!
 - *2024.04*: &nbsp;🎉🎉 *BiLLM* is accepted by **ICML'24**!
-- *2024.02*: &nbsp;Release *BiLLM*, the first post-training quantization work pushing the LLMs to nearly 1-bit.
+- *2024.02*: &nbsp;Release *BiLLM: Pushing the Limit of Post-Training Quantization for LLMs*, the first post-training quantization work pushing the LLMs to nearly 1-bit.
 Please check our [paper](https://arxiv.org/abs/2402.04291) and [code](https://github.com/Aaronhuang-778/BiLLM)!
 - *2023.09*: &nbsp;Start my Ph.D. in **HKU**.
 - *2023.09*: &nbsp;Release *OHQ*, the on-chip hardware-aware mixed-precision quantization work.
 Please check our [paper](https://arxiv.org/abs/2309.01945)!
 - *2023.06*: &nbsp;Graduate from Beihang University.
 Thanks to my supervisors and all my friends in **Beihang University**.